silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 SIL and APT have differing orthographies for the same language

 ##### _SIL_

+See sample images at bottom of this section.

 Vowels |     |     |     |     |     |
 :--    | :-- | :-- | :-- | :-- | :-- | :--